robertbraeutigam/scan/README.md

 of working together without any dedicated control device or server.
 Introducing more components does not require any central component to exist either, although the option is available if needed.

-Additional transparent network elements, like proxies or gateways, to expand the network or connect networks on separate physical infrastructure is supported.

 All data is defined as a time-series.
 Each data point has an associated timestamp and all related data elements.
 Data elements do not